yoavlt/nativegen/README.md

 This can reduces your dull works at all.
 Especially, if you use [Phoenix](http://phoenixframework.org/) framework, this is for you.

-*It is supported just Swift code now, but will Android, Unity and so on.*
+*It is supported just Swift code yet, but will Android, Unity and so on.*

 ## Installation